kross77/md/cv-draft.md

 - Oversaw and optimized internal processes to enhance efficiency.

 ### Key Achievements:
-- Increased organic website traffic by implementing targeted SEO strategies.
+- Increased organic website traffic by **30%**, leading to a **20% increase in customer inquiries**.
-- Enhanced team productivity by introducing process improvements.
+- Reduced project turnaround time by **15%** through process optimization, improving client satisfaction.

 ---